ericramcharran/Suitcases-and-Sensuality-app-projects/replit.md

 ### User Onboarding

 The onboarding process is multi-step, covering age and ID verification, acceptance of legal policies (Terms, Consent, Privacy, Guidelines) with digital signatures, and a background check.
-Users then proceed to role-specific flows for subscription selection, profile creation, and personality/relationship assessments.
+Users then proceed to role-specific flows for subscription selection, profile creation, **email and phone verification** (for account security and recovery), and personality/relationship assessments.
 Dominants also undergo escrow/financial verification.
 A required checkbox on the `/landing` page ensures users are 21+ and agree to terms before accessing the app content.

+**Verification Flow**: After signup, users must verify their email address (6-digit code sent via Resend) and can optionally verify their phone number (6-digit SMS code via Twilio, when configured).
+Email verification is required; phone verification can be skipped and completed later in settings.

 ### Matching & Discovery